Asia Pacific Journal of Human Resources

 Online sources: OECD (2009).
 OECD Statistical extracts. http://stats.oecd.org/Index.aspx?DataSetCode=ANHRS (accessed 6 June 2011).

 Please cite doi number of the document if that is available.

-All illustrations (line drawings and photographs) are classified as figures.
-Figures should be cited in consecutive order in the text (e.g.: see Figure 1).
-Figure legends should be concise but comprehensive – the figure and its legend must be understandable without reference to the text.
+Legends should be concise but comprehensive – the figure and its legend must be understandable without reference to the text.
 Include definitions of any symbols used and define/explain all abbreviations and units of measurement.
-More information about figures is available via Wiley-Blackwell’s web pages for submission guidelines and digital graphics standards at http://authorservices.wiley.com/bauthor/journal.asp and http://authorservices.wiley.com/bauthor/illustration.asp.

 These should be placed at the end of the paper, numbered in Roman numerals and referred to in the text.
 If written by a person other than the author of the main text, the writer’s name should be included below the title.